New scientific study undermines case for badger culling

 The report on the results of the RBCT, published in 2006, claimed that the proactive killing of enough badgers over a wide enough area could significantly reduce incidents of cattle TB, albeit the authors of the report advised against such a policy on the grounds that it would not be cost-effective.
 In spite of this, the incoming coalition government announced in 2010 that licenced badger culling would be introduced in England.

-The most recent study, led by eminent veterinary epidemiologist Professor Paul Torgerson at the University of Zurich, re-analysed the data from the RBCT, and concluded that, when using more suitable statistical methods and accounting for the rate of bovine TB in cattle across the study a during the trial, there was no evidence to support an effect of badger culling.
+The most recent study, led by eminent veterinary epidemiologist Professor Paul Torgerson at the University of Zurich, re-analysed the data from the RBCT, and concluded that, when using more suitable statistical methods, and accounting for all cattle herds in which bovine TB was detected during the trial, there was no evidence to support an effect of badger culling.

 In its manifesto, the incoming Labour government described the culling of badgers as ‘ineffective’, giving some hope that the policy would soon be brought to an end.